lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 7.**

-1\.The waves: "evil tidings."
+1\.
+The waves: "evil tidings."

-2\.The steady ship: "he shall not be afraid."
+2\.
+The steady ship: "he shall not be afraid."

-3\.The anchor: "his heart is fixed, trusting."
+3\.
+The anchor: "his heart is fixed, trusting."

-4\.The anchorage: "in the Lord."
+4\.
+The anchorage: "in the Lord."

 **Verse 8.** Heart establishment, the confidence which flows from it, the sight which shall be seen by him who possesses it.

 **Verse 8.**

-1\.The security of the righteous: "his heart is established."
+1\.
+The security of the righteous: "his heart is established."

-2\.His tranquillity: "he shall not be afraid; "and,
+2\.
+His tranquillity: "he shall not be afraid; "and,

-3\.His expectancy: "until, "etc.— *G.R.*
+3\.
+His expectancy: "until, "etc.— *G. R.*

 **Verse 9.** Benevolence: its exercise in alms giving, its preserving influence upon character, and the honour which it wins.

 **Verse 10.**

-1\.What the wicked must see, and its effect upon them.
+1\.
+What the wicked must see, and its effect upon them.

-2\.What they shall never see (their desire), and the result of their disappointment.
+2\.
+What they shall never see (their desire), and the result of their disappointment.

 ## Works Upon The Hundred And Twelfth Psalm